Joy Smiley Zabala (1946–2021)

-Joy Smiley Zabala is a leading expert on the use of assistive technology (AT) to improve education for people with disabilities.
-As a technologist, special educator, teacher trainer, and conference speaker, Dr. Zabala has earned international recognition for her work on AT and Universal Design for Learning (UDL).
+Joy Smiley Zabala was a leading expert on the use of assistive technology (AT) to improve education for people with disabilities.
+As a technologist, special educator, teacher trainer, and conference speaker, Dr. Zabala earned international recognition for her work on AT and Universal Design for Learning (UDL).

-Dr. Zabala is Director of Technical Assistance at CAST.
-She was previously the Co-Director of the National Center on Accessible Educational Materials (AEM Center; 2010-2017), Director of Technical Assistance for the AIM Consortium (2007-2009) and the National Center on Accessible Instructional Materials (2009-2014).
+Dr. Zabala was Senior Technical Assistance Advisor, Co-Director of the National Center on Accessible Educational Materials (AEM Center; 2010-2017), Director of Technical Assistance for the AIM Consortium (2007-2009) and Co-Director of the National Center on Accessible Instructional Materials (2009-2014).

 Dr. Zabala developed the SETT Framework, a model that is widely used by families and educators for collaborative decision-making in all phases of assistive technology service design and delivery.
-She is also a founding member of the QIAT Community, a co-author of the Quality Indicators for Assistive Technology, and Education Program Chair for the international conference of the Assistive Technology Industry Association.
-She serves on the faculty of the Center on Technology and Disability, the editorial board of the Assistive Technology Outcomes and Benefits (ATOB) Journal, and the advisory board of the National Accessible Materials Access Center (NIMAC).
+She was a founding member of the QIAT Community, a co-author of the Quality Indicators for Assistive Technology, and Education Program Chair for the international conference of the Assistive Technology Industry Association.
+She also served on the faculty of the Center on Technology and Disability, the editorial board of the Assistive Technology Outcomes and Benefits (ATOB) Journal, and the advisory board of the National Accessible Materials Access Center (NIMAC).

 For several years I lived in a country where I could barely speak the language.
 During that time I became very aware that my inability to speak did not mean that I had nothing to say.
 This personal experience has strongly guided by professional interest in lowering communication, participation, and productivity barriers for students with disabilities over the past three decades.